Krizeon/Color-seeker-game/README.md

 1) Clone this repo to a folder of your choice
 2) Create your own Virtual Environment (venv)
 3) Run pip install -r requirements.txt in a terminal/cmd in the project folder
-4) Done!
+4) Run main.py in a terminal/cmd to see Color Seeker in action.

-After that, just run main.py to see Color Seeker in action.
-Enjoy!
+5) Enjoy!